affect lab is an interdisciplinary research studio focused on the technology practices of communities.

-Our mandate is to create actionable knowledge – through creative in-situ experiments, interventions, field and desk research – about the human-technology relationship especially as it relates to feelings, emotions and a sense of place; to empower stakeholders in policy development, planning and city making.
+Our mandate is to create actionable knowledge – through creative in-situ experiments, interventions, field and desk research – about the human-technology relationship especially as it relates to feelings, emotions and a sense of place; to empower stakeholders in cultural and social policy development, planning and city making.

 Research end-products take the form of installations, exhibitions, open-source toolkits, open-access publications, white papers, generative and foundational research reports.